Bad Girls from Valley High: Plot

-Now in the old age home, Tiffany is hooked on a life support machine and Danielle is barely alive.
-At that moment, Mrs. Witt (the old woman who Danielle was meant to be caring for) shows up and reveals that she was Charity's grandmother.
+Now in the old age home, Tiffany is hooked on a life support machine and Danielle is barely alive, implying it is far too late to be cured.
+At that moment, Mrs. Witt (the old woman who Danielle was meant to be caring for) shows up and reveals that she is Charity's grandmother.
 Also, while she had been briefly unable to speak due to a stroke, she had very good hearing and sight and overheard Danielle bragging about Charity's murder.
-Witt then reveals she poisoned the chocolate box (knowing that the girls would eat it) with an aging chemical (thanks to her late roommate's husband that worked with biological warfare technology); Brooke wasn't dying as she demonstrated self-control while Danielle and Tiffany had eaten most of the poisoned chocolate.
+Witt then reveals she poisoned the chocolate box (knowing that the girls would eat it) with an aging chemical (thanks to her late roommate's husband who worked with biological warfare technology); Brooke wasn't dying as she demonstrated self-control while Danielle and Tiffany had eaten most of the poisoned chocolate.
 Tiffany presumably dies during Witt's revelation, and Danielle flips the bird to Witt in response and then dies shortly afterwards.

-At Danielle and Tiffany's funeral, everyone is in attendance, including Drew and Katarina (now an official couple) attends.
+At Danielle and Tiffany's funeral, everyone is in attendance, including Drew and Katarina (now an official couple).
 Brooke is also in attendance after a plastic surgeon's operation to try and improve her appearance, but only so much could be done and she still looks fifty years old.
-Chauncey forgives her as he knew she wasn't as cruel as Danielle and Tiffany, and she regrets what she has done.
+Chauncey forgives her as he knows she wasn't as cruel as Danielle and Tiffany, and she regrets what she has done.
 Danielle and Tiffany are then revealed to be in a luxurious room with their youth restored and are convinced that they are in heaven.
-But it is revealed that they are actually in hell as they are forced to forever endure the company of their school's most annoying dork, Jonathan Wharton (Aaron Paul), who is completely devoted to Danielle's every move.
+But it is revealed that they are actually in hell as they are forced to forever endure the company of their school's most annoying dork, Jonathan Wharton, who is completely devoted to Danielle's every move.
 As such, he reveals that he committed suicide just to be with her forever and briefly morphs into the devil, to her and Tiffany's horror.